Martin Goodman (publisher): Marvel Comics

-In mid-1961, following rival DC Comics' successful revival of superheroes a few years earlier, Goodman assigned his comics editor, Stan Lee, to follow the trend again.
+In mid-1961, following rival DC Comics's successful revival of superheroes a few years earlier, Goodman assigned his comics editor, Stan Lee, to follow the trend again.
 He said, "Stan, we gotta put out a bunch of heroes.
 You know, there's a market for it."
 Lee's wife suggested that Lee experiment with stories he preferred, since he was planning on changing careers and had nothing to lose.
 In response, Lee and artist Jack Kirby created The Fantastic Four #1 (cover-dated Nov.
 1961), giving their superheroes a flawed humanity in which they bickered, worried about money and behaved more like everyday people than noble archetypes.
 That series became the first major success of what would become Marvel Comics.
 The newly naturalistic comics changed the industry.
 Lee, Kirby, such artists as Steve Ditko, Don Heck, Dick Ayers, John Romita Sr., Gene Colan, and John Buscema, and eventually writers including Roy Thomas and Archie Goodwin, ushered in a string of hit characters, including Spider-Man, Iron Man, the Hulk, Daredevil, and the X-Men.

 In fall 1968, Goodman sold Magazine Management to the Perfect Film & Chemical Corporation.
-Goodman remained as publisher until 1972, which included supporting Lee's decision to disregard the Comics Code Authority's disallowance of an The Amazing Spider-Man anti-drug themed story-arc requested by the US Department of Health, Education and Welfare, which discredited the censor.
+Goodman remained as publisher until 1972, which included supporting Lee's decision to disregard the Comics Code Authority's disallowance of an anti-drug themed story-arc featured in The Amazing Spider-Man requested by the US Department of Health, Education and Welfare, which discredited the censor.
 Two years later he founded a new comics company, Seaboard Periodicals, which published under a new Atlas Comics imprint and is known to collectors as "Atlas/Seaboard Comics".
 It shut down the following year.

 Perfect Film & Chemical renamed itself Cadence Industries in 1973, the first of many post-Goodman changes, mergers, and acquisitions that led to what became the 21st-century corporation Marvel Entertainment Group.